 Maude's Garden is a therapeutic memory garden designed for people living with dementia and their caregivers.
 We are open to the public.

-Inspired by the continuing interest in nature and garden experiences in our community, the Memory and Brain Wellness Center created a therapeutic memory garden for people living with dementia.
-This memory garden opened March 2022 at the Memory Hub, located beside the Frye Art Museum.
+A project of the Memory and Brain Wellness Center, Maude's Garden opened March 2022 at the Memory Hub, located beside the Frye Art Museum.
 Named Maude's Garden in honor of our late community member and advocate Maude M. Ferry, this therapeutic memory garden is designed to enhance the lives of people living with dementia and their families, as well as provide a relaxing, restorative space for all.
-Maude's Garden is the site of the Garden Discovery Program, offered in partnership with Seattle Parks and Recreation, as well as apot for drop-in exploration, dementia-friendly programming, and nature-based activities offered by Memory Hub on-site collaborators.
-We applied and built on the key features of therapeutic landscape design in our process of creating a garden for people living with memory loss and their loved ones.
-The garden design process is ongoing and incorporates feedback from community members living with memory loss and care partners.
+Maude's Garden is the site of the Garden Discovery Program offered by the MBWC and Seattle Parks and Recreation.
+We applied and built on the key features of therapeutic landscape design in our process of creating a garden for people living with memory loss and their loved ones, working with Stone Soup Gardens as the contractor for Maude's Garden.
+The garden's development and upkeep are ongoing and incorporate feedback from community members living with memory loss and caregivers.

-Covered Area (Pictured: Horticultural Therapists Dawn Robinson and Peach Jack)
+Covered Area (Pictured: Dawn Robinson and Peach Jack, HTR)

 Therapeutic Horticulture / Nature-Based Activities